 After taking in how the other half lived in days gone by, you might be ready for some refreshment at Pettigrew’s Tea Shop in Bute Park, once the castle gardens.
 After a reviving coffee and cake, stroll through this magnificent public park with its arboretum, herbaceous borders and nature reserve to the Civic Centre and the National Museum and Gallery of Wales, resplendent in gleaming Portland stone.

 Which brings us to another of Cardiff’s special features, its lovely Victorian and Edwardian arcades.
 What better way to while away an afternoon than to explore their charms.
 Stop in at Neal’s Yard for some fragrant potions, visit Spillers Records, reputedly the world’s oldest record shop, browse through some antiquarian tomes at Troutmark Books, or check out some of the arcades’ fancy shoe shops.
-Shop until you drop, then pop into Madame Fromage or Coffee Barker in the Castle Arcade for a pick-me-up.
+Shop until you drop, then pop into Coffee Barker in the Castle Arcade for a pick-me-up.

 One of Cardiff’s most prominent landmarks is the castle, set in the heart of the city centre – therefore it makes perfect sense to start a sightseeing tour there